Course

 Overview

-Course Description
+Course description

 Using the Douglas College Psychiatric Nursing Conceptual Framework, students will be introduced to family nursing and the impact of health and illness on all family members, including family structure, function, and process.
-Students will explore theory and principles of psychiatric nursing care with families, and recognize family nursing care models, assessment techniques, and variables that influence families and family nursing.
+Students will explore theory and principles of psychiatric nursing care with families and recognize family nursing care models, assessment techniques, and variables that influence families and family nursing.
 Various family nursing roles are highlighted including promoting health and wellness, preventing illness risk, and managing both episodic and chronic health challenges.
-The student will apply a holistic approach to recognizing the uniqueness of every family system.
+Students will apply a holistic approach to recognizing the uniqueness of every family system.

-Course Content
+Course content

-• Introduction to family healthcare nursing
+• Family healthcare nursing

-• Exploring the impact of family demographic shifts within Canada
+• Family demographic shifts within Canada

-• Identification of theoretical foundations of family nursing process
+• Theoretical foundations of family nursing process

-• Significant contributions of the major family nursing assessment models
+• Family nursing assessment models

 • Family social policy and culturally sensitive nursing care of Canadian families